Jesus: Artistic depictions

 As in other Early Christian art, the earliest depictions date to the late 2nd or early 3rd century, and surviving images are found in the Catacombs of Rome.
 Some of the earliest depictions of Jesus at the Dura-Europos church date to before 256.
 A wide range of depictions of Jesus appeared during the next two millennia, influenced by cultural settings, political circumstances and theological contexts.

 The depiction of Christ in pictorial form was highly controversial in the early Church.
 (Note: Philip Schaff commenting on Irenaeus, wrote, "This censure of images as a Gnostic peculiarity, and as a heathenish corruption, should be noted."
 (Footnote 300 on Contr.
 Her. .I.XXV.6.
 ANF.))
 From the 5th century, flat painted icons became popular in the Eastern Church.
 The Byzantine Iconoclasm acted as a barrier to developments in the East, but by the 9th century, art was permitted again.
 The Protestant Reformation brought renewed resistance to imagery, but total prohibition was atypical, and Protestant objections to images have tended to reduce since the 16th century.
 Although large images are generally avoided, few Protestants now object to book illustrations depicting Jesus.
 The use of depictions of Jesus is advocated by the leaders of denominations such as Anglicans and Catholics and is a key element of the Eastern Orthodox tradition.

-In Eastern Christian art, the Transfiguration was a major theme, and every Eastern Orthodox monk who had trained in icon painting had to prove his craft by painting an icon depicting it.
+In Eastern Christian art, the Transfiguration was a major theme, with every Eastern Orthodox monk trained in icon painting having to prove his craft by painting an icon depicting it.
 Icons receive the external marks of veneration, such as kisses and prostration, and they are thought to be powerful channels of divine grace.

 In Western Europe, the Renaissance brought forth artists who focused on depictions of Jesus; Fra Angelico and others followed Giotto in the systematic development of uncluttered images.
 Before the Protestant Reformation, the crucifix was common in Western Christianity.
 It is a model of the cross with Jesus crucified on it.
 The crucifix became the central ornament of the altar in the 13th century, a use that has been nearly universal in Roman Catholic churches since then.